nkester/About-Me-Site/content/home/experience.md

     description: |
       Responsibilities include:

-      * Managing the life, well-being, and operational employment of 120 individuals organized into four teams while operating in hostile enivironments across approximately 3600 square km of area.
+      * Managing the life, well-being, and operational employment of 120 individuals organized into four teams while operating in hostile environments across approximately 3600 square km of area.
       * Managing the maintenance, accountability, operational readiness, and employment of 41 heavy duty vehicles and associated operational equipment valued in excess of $31 million.

   - title: Department Deputy Director of Operations (Combat Engineer Battalion Assistance Operations Officer)